Siouan languages: Consonants

-Unlike Wolff and Matthew's proposals, there are no posited nasal consonants in Proto-Siouan.
+Unlike Wolff and Matthews' proposals, there are no posited nasal consonants in Proto-Siouan.
 Nasal consonants only arise in daughter languages when followed by a nasal vowel.

 In addition, there is a set of sounds that represent obstruentized versions of their corresponding sonorants.
 These sounds have different reflexes in daughter languages, with *w appearing as [w] or [m] in most daughter languages, while *W has a reflex of [w], [b], [mb], or [p].
 The actual phonetic value of these obstruents is an issue of some debate, with some arguing that they arise through geminated *w+*w or *r+*r sequences or a laryngeal plus *w or *r.

 Vowels

 Previous work on Proto-Siouan only posited single vowel length.
 However, phonemic vowel length exists in several Siouan languages such as Hidatsa, Ho-Chunk, and Tutelo.
-Rankin et al. (2015) analyze numerous instances of long vowels as present due to common inheritance rather than common innovation.
+Rankin et al. analyze numerous instances of long vowels as present due to common inheritance rather than common innovation.
 The five oral vowels and three nasal vowels posited by earlier scholars is expanded to include a distinction between short and long vowels.
 The proposed Proto-Siouan vowel system appears below: